-What is a Toner?
+What is a Face Toner?

-Benefits of Toners
+Benefits of Face Toners

-What is a Serum?
+What is a Face Serum?

-Toners are thinner substances than serums, which means they can be applied as a mist, rather than a product that’s rubbed onto the face with your fingers or a cotton pad.
-They serve similar but distinct functions, with toners refreshing the skin and serums delivering potent ingredients onto it.
-There are many varieties of both toners and serums that are designed to be used for specific skin concerns and skin types, even sensitive skin types.
+Applying toner and serum are both beneficial for a variety of skincare concerns and can be combined together in your skincare routine.
+Toners are thinner products than serums, which means they can be applied as a mist or spray, rather than a product that you gently massage onto your entire face with your fingers or a cotton pad or cotton ball.
+They serve similar but distinct functions, with toners refreshing the skin and serums delivering potent active ingredients.
+There are many varieties of both toners and serums that are designed with active ingredients to be used for specific skin concerns and skin types, even sensitive skin types.

-Professional Serums from Epicuren Discovery
+High Quality Face Serums From Epicuren Discovery

 If you’re concerned about the appearance of your fine lines or wrinkles, both a toner and serum can be great additions to your daily anti-aging skincare routine.
 Both serums and toners can take a routine that focuses only on cleansing and promoting hydration to the next level.
 For example, try our Pro Collagen + Serum Amplifier to reap the benefits of active ingredients like peptides and minerals to help fight the signs of aging and improve its overall appearance.